 If you want to play Animal Crossing, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Animal Crossing has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in Animal Crossing which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 If you want to play Animal Crossing, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Animal Crossing has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Animal Crossing which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.